plusplusjiajia/directory-kerby/README.md

   - Currently it uses an embedded Zookeeper.
 In follow up it will be enhanced to support standalone Zookeeper cluster for replication and reliability.
 Zookeeper backend would be a good choice for high reliability, high performance and high scalability requirement and scenarios.
 - LdapIdentityBackend.
   - The Ldap server can be standalone or embedded using ApacheDS server as the backend.
+It is used when there is exist ldap server.

 ### Network Support
 - Include UDP and TCP transport.